ruijadom/occtoo-ruijadom/README.md

   > It efficiently updates the state using setItems to append new items without unnecessary re-renders.

 ### Additional notes:
+- [x] The component could be improved by adding a loading state to the API call.
+  > Added the `loadingElement` prop is an optional prop you can include in your component.
+It expects a React node, which can be any valid React component or JSX.
+This node will be displayed in place of the regular content while the API call is in progress.
+Essentially, it serves as a visual indicator to the user that something is happening in the background.
 - [ ] The component could be improved by adding a loading state and a retry button in case the API call fails.
 - [ ] The component could be improved by adding a debounce to the intersection observer callback to avoid making too many API calls.
-- [ ] The component could be improved by adding a loading state to the API call.

 Thanks for reading!